ALib C++ Library

 Due to the facts that

-• ALib Allows to be reduced to a subset of its functionality by changing the ALib Distribution , and
+• ALib allows reducing to a subset of its functionality by changing the ALib Distribution, and

 • ALib follows the policy of having the freedom to quite radically changing the internal structure and types with any new version, in other words is never "downwards compatible",